rlk/site/articles/deconvolve/index.md

 ## Fourier Transform

-We first calculate the Fourier transform of the number plate.
-As an out-of-core process, GIGO works strictly with image data in a tiled, complex-valued, disk-based cache.
-The calculation therefore begins with a conversion from TIFF to binary, with a page size of 2<sup>5</sup> (see the GIGO documentation for more information.)
+We first calculate the Fourier transform of the number plate using GIGO.
+As a very highly scalable, out-of-core process, GIGO works strictly with image data in a tiled, complex-valued, disk-based cache.
+The calculation therefore begins with a conversion from TIFF to binary, with a page size of 2<sup>5</sup> (see the [GIGO documentation](http://kooima.net/applications.html#gigo) for more information on that).
 Following this, a 2D Fourier transform is applied as a pair of 1D Fourier transforms, with the second of the two done in transpose.
 Finally, the resulting binary cache is converted back to TIFF so we can view it.

     convert -l5 license.tif license.bin
     fourier -l5 license.bin
     fourier -l5 -T license.bin
     convert -l5 license.bin license-fourier.tif

 Here are the frequency domain amplitude channels of `license-fourier.tif`.
 GIGO will output six total channels, three of amplitude and three of phase, but the amplitude is really the more interesting because it shows us the energy in the input.
+These energy values are often far larger than one, so they're brighter than white.
+This image has been dimmed to make the detail visible.

 [![](license-fourier.png)](license-fourier.tif)

 Functionally speaking, it's more-or-less impossible to infer much about the input image from the appearance of its Fourier transform.
 In this case, the vertical and horizontal lines through the center of the image imply that source does not tile seamlessly.
 The prominent diagonal spike indicates the presence of strong edges in the input perpenticular to the spike, which correspond to the rear bumper of the truck.
-The rest is noise.
+The rest looks like noise, but rest assured it does mathematically represent the fine detail in the source image.

 The blur kernel must also be transformed into the frequency domain.
-However, if our goal is to make a round trip from spatial domain, to frequency domain, and back to spatial domain, then any convolution kernel that we apply in the frequency domain must have *unit energy*.
-That is, all of its pixels summed together must equal one, and if that's not the case then the output image will not have the same brightness as the input.
+However, if our goal is to make a round trip from spatial domain to frequency domain and back to spatial domain, then any multiplier that we use in the frequency domain must have *unit energy*.
+That is, all of its pixels summed together must equal one.
+If that's not the case then the output image will not have the same brightness as the input.

-To make the sum equal one, we must first determine the initial sum of the blur kernel pixels.
-We convert the image to GIGO's cache form, and measure it.
+To make the sum equal one, we first determine the initial sum of the blur kernel pixels.
+We convert the image to GIGO's cache form, and measure it by passing the `-s` option to `measure`.

     convert -l5 blur.tif blur.bin
     measure -l5 -s blur.bin